relementjs/relementjs/README.md

-# reljs (Reactive Element)
+# relementjs (Reactive Element)

 Isomorphic reactive uis for the browser & server.
 The smallest reactive UI library on the browser & server.
 Tiny tree-shakable modules originally forked from VanJS.

-reljs scales large & small with tree-shakable modules & no-fluff implementation. reljs includes rmemo as a reactive core & ctx-core for contexts...
+relementjs scales large & small with tree-shakable modules & no-fluff implementation. relementjs includes rmemo as a reactive core & ctx-core for contexts...

 | use case                                                     |   size    | imports                                                            |
 |--------------------------------------------------------------|:---------:|--------------------------------------------------------------------|